- What led to the Special Commission of Inquiry into Child Protection Services in NSW?

 - What other changes have been made to reporting children at risk?

-As well as raising the reporting threshold to risk of significant harm, related legislative changes that commenced at the same time include removal of criminal penalties for not reporting, the addition of two new grounds for reporting, and the establishment of an alternative reporting process through Child Wellbeing Units (CWUs) operating in the four government agencies - NSW Police Force, NSW Health, Department of Education and Training, Department of Human Services - that make the largest percentage of child protection reports.
+As well as raising the reporting threshold to risk of significant harm, related legislative changes that commenced at the same time include removal of criminal penalties for not reporting, the addition of two new grounds for reporting, and the establishment of an alternative reporting process through Child Wellbeing Units (CWUs) operating in the three government agencies - NSW Police Force, NSW Health, and Department of Education and Communities - that make the largest percentage of child protection reports.

 The first of the new grounds indicating that a child may be at risk of significant harm refers to parents or carers who have not made proper arrangements and are unable or unwilling for their child(ren) to receive an education.
 The second new ground for reporting recognises cumulative impact by indicating that a series of acts or omissions when viewed together may establish a pattern of significant harm.